thejackshelton/ui-compiler-idea/README.md

 ### What the Context Must Expose

-For the generated component to be minimal and correct, each state property referenced in the manifest must correspond to a direct field on the context object that the generated component can read.
+For the generated component to be minimal and correct, each state getter (identified by the `get` prefix) must correspond to a direct field on the context object that the generated component can read.

 For fields that already exist on the context as signals (like `isOpen`, `selectedValues`, `highlightedIndex`), no changes are needed.
 The generated component reads them directly.